41. Handling and slaughtering animals

 Overview

-- All animals can carry germs in their bodies when they are alive and in their meat when they are slaughtered for food.
+- All animals can carry germs in their bodies when they are alive and in their meat and offals when they are slaughtered for food.
 Animal by-products, such as milk or eggs, can also carry germs.

 - Animals that have died (including foetuses that have been aborted or animals that died during birth) can also carry germs.